princesv/Phloem-ReadNReturn/README.md

 I learnt to:

 * Use PagerDuty API
-* Use of Firebase database
+* Use Firebase database
-* Implementing Recycler view
+* Implement Recycler view
 * Use shared preferences
 * Use action bar